bartneck/SwimDsl/README.md

 - Rest from end of instruction (e.g. rest 1:00)
 - Named intensities, e.g. easy, medium, and max
 - Stroke types (pull, kick, and drill)
-- Usage of gear such as fins or kick-boards
+- Usage of equipment such as fins or kick-boards
 - Repeating an instruction an arbitrary number of times
 - Grouping instructions into a single block, allowing for repetition of multiple instructions